moehriegitt/vastringify/README.md

 and low UTF-16 surrogates, and detecting decoding errors according to the Unicode recommendations and best practices.
-The encoder/decoder pairs usually try to pass through faulty sequences as is, if possible, e.g., reading ISO-8859-1 data from an UTF-8 `%s` and printing it into an UTF-8 output stream preserves the original ISO-8859-1 byte sequence, although the intermediate steps do raise 'illegal sequence' errors.
+The encoder/decoder pairs usually try to pass through faulty sequences as is, if possible, e.g., reading ISO-8859-1 data from an UTF-8 `~s` and printing it into an UTF-8 output stream preserves the original ISO-8859-1 byte sequence, although the intermediate steps do raise 'illegal sequence' errors.

-Integers print without Unicode checks, i.e., if an integer is printed as a character using `%c`, then the lower 24 bits is passed down to the output stream encoder as is.
-If integers larger than 0xffffff are tried to be printed with `%c`, this results in a decoding error, and only the lower 24 bits are used.
+Integers print without Unicode checks, i.e., if an integer is printed as a character using `~c`, then the lower 24 bits is passed down to the output stream encoder as is.
+If integers larger than 0xffffff are tried to be printed with `~c`, this results in a decoding error, and only the lower 24 bits are used.

 ## Encodings